To make a roasted leg of lamb, simply rub it with olive oil and spices, then cook it to medium-rare (135°F) in a 375°F oven.

-But when I want to cook a big piece of meat, for a holiday or for a large gathering, my most common choices are pork roast, beef tenderloin roast, ribeye roast, or leg of lamb.
+I enjoy lamb thanks to its distinctive flavor and feel that its fat is more palatable than beef fat.
+I cook lamb often, including lamb steak, lamb burgers, and lamb meatballs.
+When I want to cook a big piece of meat for a holiday or a large gathering, my most common choices are pork roast, beef tenderloin roast, ribeye roast, or this incredible recipe for leg of lamb.

 Ingredients

-- Olive oil: This is my favorite oil to cook with and it goes amazingly well with lamb.
-But if you'd rather use an oil with a higher smoke point, you can use avocado oil instead.
+- Olive oil: This is my favorite oil to cook with, and it goes amazingly well with lamb.
+If you use extra-virgin olive oil, it should be fine at the temperatures we use in this recipe.

-- Leg of lamb: I typically use a 4 lb. semi-boneless piece, imported from Australia.
-I get it at my local grocery store (Safeway).
+- Leg of lamb: I typically use a 4-pound semi-boneless piece that I get at my local grocery store (Safeway).

 Variations